pelavarre/like-py-xlsx/README.md

     =str.char("Hello Xlsx Like Py", -2)
     P

-## Lisp in Excel lets us give you the Python libraries
+## 5 As smooth as Python

+Let's get moving?

-Ta da, yes we can crowd-source translations of the Python libraries for working with characters (chars), ints, floats, strings, and so on and on
+We can crowd-source translations of the Python libraries for working with chars, ints, floats, strings, and so on and on

-Drop these Define Name Lambda Let things into a small Xlsx, download and go
+We can drop copies of these Define Name Lambda Let things into a small Xlsx, download and go

-So long as you start work inside a copy of our small Xlsx, you can add what else you please, and all along the way think in Python but write in Excel
+You can start with a copy of our small Xlsx, add what else you please, and all along the way think in Python but write in Excel

-For example
+For instance, we make it dead easy for you to split apart the Microsoft Windows path name of a file

     =list.item(str.rpartition("C:\My Documents\like-py.xlsx", "\"), -1)
     like-py.xlsx

-## Love this like Pie
+## 6 As light as 1 function

+As you glance through our source, you'll see we made a point of translating each Python function completely - We translated all the way to Excel from Python, we didn't translate from Python to just a mix of Python and Excel - So you can copy out single functions when you need them, you don't have to copy all or nothing

+Got some other piece of Python you like?

+## 7 Please help us

+These are early days as yet, not much here - If you look for something exotic, you won't find it yet - If you surprise this code with new test cases, it will betray you today

+Tweeting the bugs you find and the features you want to our crowd gathered in Twitter as @pelavarre is an easy way to try and make this better

-Love this like pie?
+Do you love our "like-py.xlsx" like you love pie?

-Tell a friend
+Please tell a friend

+## 8 Contributors

+Thanks to my friends encouraging me to share our "like-py.xlsx" with you

+Thanks to Charlotte Sands "Nothing's Even Wrong" 2021 for speaking the lyric line "do you love me like that", such that I misheard the line as "do you love me like Pie?", which is a line I like lots : -)